Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Introduction

-Here, we draw upon tools often employed in other fields such as computer vision \cite{Rubner2000, Zhang2020emd}, particle physics \cite{Komiske2019}, biology \cite{Orlova2016} and chemistry \cite{Wang2023emd} to compare the RESI probability distributions rigorously by defining a statistical-distance metric.
+Here, we draw upon tools often employed in other fields such as computer vision \cite{Rubner2000, Zhang2020emd}, particle physics \cite{Komiske2019}, biology \cite{Orlova2016} and chemistry \cite{Wang2023emd} to compare the 2D RESI probability distributions rigorously by defining a statistical-distance metric.
 To our knowledge, within the field of attosecond science, such measures are rarely deployed, with PMDs often compared qualitatively.
 Typically, when systematic measures are applied, the focus is on assessing the directionality of a single PMD \cite{Landsman2018,Venzke2020}.
 Widespread examples are the asymmetry parameter, used for instance to characterize left-right asymmetry in streaking experiments, and the photoelectron circular dichroism, widely used in the context of chiral molecules \cite{Bowering2001,Beaulieu2017,Harvey2018,Habibovic2024}.
+In particular, alternatives to PECD are currently being sought and proposed in order to increase sensitivity.
+For new classes of enantio-sensitive observables see \cite{Ordonez2023}.
+The framework described in this present work could aid interpretation of time-resolved photoelectron distributions in molecules, especially when multiple electronic or vibrational channels overlap.
+It provides new tools for designing control schemes in coherent control or shaped-pulse chemistry.
+Such tools and observables are sought after in the study of ultrafast chirality, which has applications in the imaging of biomolecules.

 We also extend the toolbox of RESI interference conditions by deriving analytic phase differences for multi-channel interference with arbitrary laser fields and classify the distinct interchannel interference types.
 Using the example of the few-cycle pulse and the simplest case of two-channel interference, we address the question of why some two-channel combinations lead to richer interference patterns than others.
 What makes two channels comparable?
 How do differences in excitation energy, relative channel intensities, and the spatial overlap of the excited states influence the resulting two-electron photoelectron momentum distributions?
 Are some types of interference more sensitive to these factors than others?
 We use statistical measures, such as the Earth Mover's distance to address these open questions, and show how temporal delays and field-induced phase shifts shape the resulting interference signatures in the correlated electron momentum distributions.
 This provides both physical insight and quantitative criteria for when such effects become observable.